 Middle Eastern governments need a huge shake-up in transparency levels and must face closer scrutiny if corruption in the region is to be wiped out, according to the chairman of the Dubai Chamber of Commerce.

-Habib Al Mulla, chairman of the Dubai Financial Services Authority told delegates at the corruption that because 56.4% of Arabs are unable to read or write, illiteracy was to blame.
-“It has to start with education," he said.
+Habib Al Mulla, chairman of the Dubai Financial Services Authority told delegates that corruption exists because 56.4% of Arabs are unable to read or write.
+“It has to start with education," he says.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.